DRAT Syllabus

 Test Structure

-• DRAT-C: Common aptitude test (for all applicants)
+• DRAT-C: Common aptitude test for all PhD applicants (35 marks)

-• DRAT-S: Subject-specific test (based on research area)
+• DRAT-S: Subject-specific test based on the research area applied for (35 marks)

 DRAT-C (Common Test)